 Interested?
 Here are 9 steps you can follow to learn to flip furniture for a profit.

-1. Learn to Identify Quality Pieces of Furniture
+1. Identify Quality Pieces of Furniture

 Just because you find a cheap piece of furniture doesn’t mean it’s right for flipping.
 The best furniture flipping pieces are: